averyestopinal/module3-ml-pipeline/README.md

 └───────────────┘       └─────────────┘       └───────────────┘       └──────────────┘

 # Frontend
-The Gradio-based frontend is deployed at:
+The Gradio-based frontend is deployed at: https://huggingface.co/spaces/averye-duke/Module3

+Hugging face was used to deploy the app.

 # Cloud Deployment:
 The FastAPI container is deployed on Google Cloud Run at: